How to Use Leca for Cuttings Successfully?

 https://theherbprof.com/ | More Articles Here

-How to use leca for cuttings?
-If you’re a plant enthusiast, you may have heard of LECA, a growing medium that is gaining popularity among plant owners.
-LECA, which stands for Lightweight Expanded Clay Aggregate, is a type of clay that is heated to high temperatures to form small, lightweight balls.
+How to use LECA for cuttings?
+If you’re a plant enthusiast, you may have heard of LECA, a growing medium gaining popularity among plant owners.
+LECA stands for Lightweight Expanded Clay Aggregate.
+It’s a type of clay heated to high temperatures to form small, lightweight balls.
 These balls are porous and absorbent, making them an excellent alternative to soil for growing plants.

 One of the best ways to use LECA is for propagating cuttings.
 Propagation is the process of growing new plants from existing ones, and it is a great way to expand your plant collection without spending a lot of money.
 Using LECA for propagation has many benefits, including improved oxygen flow to the plant’s roots, and better water retention.
 In this article, I will provide a step-by-step guide on how to use LECA for cuttings, so you can start propagating your plants like a pro.